Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 ### Logging RPC Calls Received by Masters

-On the master, debug-level RPC logging for File System level RPC calls can be turned on (e.g., creating/reading/writing/removing files, updating file attributions) using the `logLevel` command:
+On the master, debug-level logging for incoming File System level RPC calls can be turned on (e.g., creating/reading/writing/removing files, updating file attributions) using the `logLevel` command:

 ```console